 Willkommen auf den Seiten des Auswärtigen Amts

-Despite bitter memories of their suffering under the German occupation during the Second World War, many Greeks feel an affinity with Germany and German culture.
-Hundreds of thousands of Greeks have, after spending many years working or studying in Germany, returned home with positive experiences of their stay here.
-There are currently more than 300,000 people of Greek origin living in Germany, who are well integrated into German society.
+Despite bitter memories of their suffering under German occupation during the Second World War, many Greeks feel an affinity with Germany and German culture.
+After spending many years working or studying in Germany, hundreds of thousands of Greeks have returned home with positive experiences of their stay there.
+Over 300,000 people of Greek origin currently live in Germany and are well integrated into German society.
 The economic crisis in Greece has again led to an increase in the number of Greeks coming to Germany.

-Many Greeks – including a number of prominent politicians, scientists and academics – also remember with gratitude that they were able to find refuge and support in Germany during the colonels’ dictatorship (1967-1974).
-Worthy of note are the close contacts between the two countries’ legal experts, attributable to the fact that Greece adopted the German civil law code after gaining its independence in the 19th century and as many Greeks active in the legal profession studied in Germany.
-In addition, a large number of Greek engineers and physicians received their training in Germany.
-Moreover, many Greek academics, and even leading figures in the country’s social and political life, have a good command of German.
+Many Greeks – including a number of eminent politicians and academics – also remember with gratitude that they found refuge and support in Germany during the military junta (1967-1974).
+The close contacts between the two countries’ legal experts, stemming from the fact that Greece adopted the German civil law code after gaining its independence in the 19th century and that many Greeks active in the legal profession studied in Germany, are also particularly important.
+Many Greek engineers and doctors also studied in Germany.
+A large number of Greek academics, including leading figures in governance and society, speak German.

-Political relations between Germany and Greece were for many years characterised by substantial agreement on international issues (such as the role of the United Nations, Middle East policy and the reconstruction of Afghanistan) and on fundamental issues relating to the European Union.
-The economic crisis together with the refugee problem have had a strong impact on bilateral relations.
-Germany is seen here as a crucial actor in Europe, without whose support it will not be possible to master the challenges in Greece.
+For many years, political relations between Germany and Greece were characterised by substantial agreement on international issues (such as the role of the United Nations, Middle East policy and the reconstruction of Afghanistan) and on fundamental issues concerning the European Union.
+Both the economic crisis and the refugee situation have had a significant impact on bilateral relations.
+Germany is seen as a crucial actor in Europe, without whose support it will not be possible to overcome the challenges in Greece.

-Federal President Frank-Walter Steinmeier paid an official inaugural visit to Athens on 7 April 2017.
-Greek President Prokopis Pavlopoulos held talks with Federal President Gauck and Federal Chancellor Merkel in Berlin on 18 January 2016.
-Greek Prime Minister Alexis Tsipras paid his first official visit to Berlin on 24 April 2015.
-He is frequently in touch by telephone with Federal Chancellor Merkel, who last visited Athens on 11 April 2014.
-The two countries’ heads of government and ministers also meet regularly at EU level.
-Foreign Minister Frank-Walter Steinmeier visited Athens in January 2014, October 2015 and December 2016.
-Greek Foreign Minister Nikos Kotzias paid his first official visit to Berlin on 10 February 2015 and returned for talks with Foreign Minister Steinmeier in January 2016.
-Federal Economic Affairs Minister Gabriel visited Greece from 30 June to 1 July 2016 with a 40-member delegation comprising representatives of businesses and associations and members of the German Bundestag.
-For Foreign Minister Sigmar Gabriel paid his inaugural visit to Athens from 22 to 23 March 2017.
+Federal President Frank-Walter Steinmeier paid his first official visit to Greece as President on 7 and 8 April 2017 and visited the country again on 11 and 12 October 2018 for the opening of Documenta XIV.
+Greek President Prokopis Pavlopoulos held talks with Federal President Joachim Gauck and Federal Chancellor Angela Merkel in Berlin on 18 January 2016.
+In June 2017, he and Federal President Steinmeier co-opened Documenta XIV in Kassel.
+Former Greek Prime Minister Alexis Tsipras paid his first official visit to Berlin on 24 April 2015.
+He was frequently in touch by telephone with Federal Chancellor Merkel, who last visited Athens on 10 and 11 January 2019.
+The two countries’ heads of government and ministers meet regularly at EU level.
+Federal Foreign Minister Heiko Maas visited Athens on 20 September 2018.
+His predecessors visited the Greek capital in January 2014, October 2015 and December 2016 (Foreign Minister Frank-Walter Steinmeier) and in March 2017 (Foreign Minister Sigmar Gabriel).
+Former Greek Foreign Minister Nikos Kotzias visited Berlin in February 2015, January 2016 and May 2018.

-The two Foreign Ministers signed the German-Greek Action Plan for bilateral cooperation in Athens in December 2016.
-This Action Plan laid the groundwork for a further intensification of cooperation in the fields of politics, business, technology, academia, education, culture and civil society.
-Numerous cooperative projects have met with success for some time, including a joint German-Greek research programme, cooperation in vocational training and support with funding small and medium-sized companies.
-Germany is supporting the reform process in Greece also in a European context via the European Commission’s Structural Reform Support Service (SRSS).
-In the summer of 2016, Federal Minister Gabriel agreed two cooperative projects on renewable energies and to promote the export market, which have now got off the ground.
-German experts are currently providing assistance to the Greek Government within the framework of the European refugee policy, especially with regard to asylum procedures, coordinating aid to refugees and combating migrant smuggling.
+The two countries’ Foreign Ministers signed the German-Greek Action Plan for Bilateral Cooperation in Athens in December 2016, which lays the groundwork for further intensifying cooperation in the various fields of politics, business, technology, academia, education, culture and civil society.
+Numerous joint projects have been run very successfully for some time, including a German-Greek research programme, cooperation in vocational training, and support for funding small and medium-sized companies.
+Germany is also supporting the reform process in Greece in a European context via the European Commission’s Structural Reform Support Service (SRSS).
+In the summer of 2016, Foreign Minister Gabriel agreed two joint projects on renewable energies and export promotion.
+German experts are currently providing assistance to the Greek Government within the framework of European refugee policy, especially with regard to asylum procedures, coordinating aid to refugees and combating migrant smuggling.

 Cooperation between the two countries’ municipalities and regions is being stepped up as part of the German-Greek Assembly (DGV).
-Federal Chancellor Angela Merkel appointed Parliamentary State Secretary Hans-Joachim Fuchtel as DGV coordinator.
-Since 2012, more than 300 contacts have developed between municipalities on both sides and a series of joint conferences have been held to strengthen knowledge-sharing partnerships.
-The sixth DGV meeting was held in Nafplio at the beginning of November 2016.
-The next meeting is scheduled to take place in Sindelfingen in the autumn of 2017.
+Federal Chancellor Merkel appointed Parliamentary State Secretary Norbert Barthle as new DGV coordinator in April 2018.
+Since 2012, over 300 contacts have been established between municipalities on both sides and a series of joint conferences has been held to strengthen knowledge-sharing partnerships.
+The eighth DGV meeting was held in Crete in early November 2018.
+The next meeting is scheduled to take place in Erding in the autumn of 2019.

-The German occupation of Greece during the Second World War and the crimes committed by the Wehrmacht and SS during this period are still firmly etched in the memory of many Greeks and are also on the agenda of the governing SYRIZA/ANEL coalition.
+The German occupation of Greece during the Second World War and the crimes committed by the Wehrmacht and SS during this period are still firmly etched in the memory of many Greeks and were also on the agenda of the Syriza/ANEL coalition government.
 Many victims’ communities have invited German representatives to attend commemorative ceremonies and other events in recent years.

-In 2014, the German-Greek Future Fund was set up to promote joint efforts to come to terms with this shared past and provide targeted help to victims’ communities that suffered most from the atrocities committed during the German occupation of the country in the Second World War.
-In addition, during the visit to Germany by Greek President Karolos Papoulias on 12 September 2014, the two governments announced the establishment of a German-Greek Youth Office as a joint goal.
-The Youth Office is intended to promote youth exchanges between the two countries as well as foster mutual understanding and reconciliation.
+In 2014, the German-Greek Future Fund was set up to promote joint efforts to come to terms with this shared past and provide targeted help to the communities that suffered most from the atrocities committed during the German occupation of the country in the Second World War.
+In addition, the two governments have announced the establishment of a German-Greek Youth Office as a joint goal.
+The aim of this Youth Office will be to promote youth exchanges between the two countries and to foster mutual understanding and reconciliation.

 The debt crisis and public opinion

-The sometimes fierce debates and controversies, conducted in both countries in the media and among the general public since 2010, about Greece’s debt crisis and the “proper” way to overcome it have since faded into the background as a result of the huge pressures put on Greece by the refugee crisis.
-The Greek side sees Germany as a particularly helpful partner here.
+The sometimes fierce and heated debates conducted in the media and among the general public in both countries since 2010 about Greece’s debt crisis and the “right” way to overcome it have since faded into the background, particularly because of the huge pressures put on Greece by the refugee crisis, where the Greek side sees Germany as a particularly helpful partner.

-The Federal Government is helping to strengthen the dialogue between the two sides through frequent visits and discussion forums.
-An important contribution is also being made here by Germany’s political foundations, which have been active again in Greece since 2012.
+The German Government is helping to strengthen the bilateral dialogue through frequent visits and discussion forums.
+An important contribution is also being made here by Germany’s political foundations, which have had offices again in Greece since 2012.

-There are branches of the Goethe Institute in Athens and Thessaloniki, enriching cultural life in both metropolitan regions.
+There are branches of the Goethe-Institut in Athens and Thessaloniki, enriching cultural life in both metropolitan regions.
 The branches of the Goethe-Institut in Greece hold more language examinations than anywhere else in the world.

-The German School in Athens, which looks back on an over 110-year tradition, has a German and a Greek section (with 1,060 students) and enjoys an excellent reputation.
+The German School in Athens, which is over 110 years old, has a German and a Greek section (with more than 1000 students) and enjoys an excellent reputation.
 The same is true of the German School in Thessaloniki, which dates back even further.
 In addition, several private schools in Greece are helping to promote the German language.

-Founded in 1874, the Athens branch of the German Archaeological Institute (DAI) supervises important excavations in Olympia, at the Kerameikos Cemetery in Athens, in Kalapodi, on the island of Samos, in Tiryns (Peloponnese) and in Aegina.
-It maintains an extensive library and archive of photos.
+Founded in 1874, the Athens branch of the German Archaeological Institute supervises important excavations in Olympia, at the Kerameikos Cemetery in Athens, in Kalapodi, on the island of Samos, in Tiryns (Peloponnese) and in Aegina.
+It maintains an extensive library and a large photo archive and library.

-The German Studies departments at the Universities of Athens and Thessaloniki is being supported with the secondment of three lectors.
-The German Academic Exchange Service (DAAD) has also operated a dedicated Information Centre in Athens since 2004.
-So far, more than 2,500 Greeks, mainly master’s and PhD students, have received DAAD scholarships and over 300 Humboldt research scholarships have been awarded.
-In the 2015-2016 winter semester, there were approximately 7,000 Greeks studying in Germany, excluding participants in the Erasmus programme, 3,800 of them resident and 3,200 non-resident students.
+The German Studies departments at the Universities of Athens and Thessaloniki receive support from three lecturers, who are seconded from Germany.
+The German Academic Exchange Service has also operated a dedicated Information Centre in Athens since 2004.
+So far, more than 2500 Greeks, mainly master’s and PhD students, have received scholarships from the German Academic Exchange Service, while over 300 Humboldt research scholarships have been awarded.
+In the 2015-2016 winter semester, there were approximately 7000 Greeks studying in Germany, not counting Erasmus programme students, 3800 of them resident and 3200 non-resident students.